 If nothing else, be clear. - David Arrington

-Influential leaders work hard to ensure that they are clearly understood by the people they work with and for.
-For more on this check out 7 Leadership Skills you need to have.
+Influential leaders work hard to ensure that they are setting clear expectations for their employees and their teams.
+For more on becoming an influential leader check out 7 Leadership Skills you need to have.

 1. Decide to be clear